cedricziel/typo3-ext-formengine-map/README.md

 ## ViewLayer

 As the column is filled with a JSON blob, you need to deserialize it, before passing it to the view.
-You can do so (preferrably) in a DataProcessor, or use a ViewHelper to deserialize it in the view..
+You can do so (preferably) in a DataProcessor, or use a ViewHelper to deserialize it in the view..

 The extension ships a DataProcessor that attaches to `lib.fluidContent`, when the static template is included.